jaytolentino/birdfeed_plusplus/README.md

   * User can view their home timeline tweets.
   * User can view the recent mentions of their username.
   * User can scroll to bottom of either of these lists and new tweets will load ("infinite scroll")
+* Optional: Implement tabs in a gingerbread-compatible approach

 - - -